hchiam/learning-css/README.md

 - Layout modes can also interact with each other: https://codepen.io/hchiam/pen/PoEdWJo - take the content inside a CSS Grid cell and wrap it inside an inner sticky div to enable it to stick then not: "`grid { sticky }`".

+- CSS Grid can be used to make text 1 middle column and make images full-width/full-bleed: https://codepen.io/hchiam/pen/vYpzgro

 ### extra flexbox notes

 - you may need to set `display: block;` for an element to take `padding`